Where donors & charities find each other.

 - Word of mouth/links from websites also much appreciated.

 - Thank you to Photographer Jen Davidson (my niece) for letting me select many original scenery photos to add to this website!
 You are awesome and so talented!

 - Please be careful when deciding who you are going to let into your homes to pick-up donation items.

 - It’s ok to ask for identification.
 Perhaps arrange to drop your stuff off or to have the stuff picked up outside of your home if you are going to be the only one home.

 - The use of this site is at the user’s own risk, just as using the YellowPages would be.

 Canada Revenue Agency (CRA)

-- For the most part, listings on this website are limited to only those charities that have Canadian Registered Charity status.
-I check for this before adding listings to this website.
+For the most part, listings on this website are limited to only those charities that have Canadian Registered Charity status.
+I check the CRA website for this before adding a charity.